cable8mm/document2/README.md

 - [x] Templates are supported
 - [x] Testing available locally
 - [x] Dark theme is supported
+- [ ] Skeleton Theme is supported
+- [ ] Search is supported
 - [ ] Publish GitHub Pages with actions
-- [ ] Search is supported
 - [ ] SEO is supported

 ## Installation